-After a twenty-year ownership in the country of the rising sun the car was sold to a British collector and custodian of several sporting Porsche automobiles and it was transported to North Ascot in East Berkshire sometime circa the second half of 2017.
+After a twenty-year ownership in the Land of the Rising Sun the car was sold to a British collector and custodian of several Porsche sporting automobiles and it was transported to North Ascot in East Berkshire sometime circa the second half of 2017.

 While in Great Britain the motorcar was impeccably maintained and a comprehensive service was performed by the Porsche Authorized Center in Guidford, Surrey on April 12, 2018 as specified by the manufacturer and properly recorded on the service booklet.